MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/addimportjobs.md

 # AddImportJobs Service Operation - Campaign Management
 Creates a new import job.

-> [!NOTE]
-> This closed beta is available to select participants only.
->
-> The Import As A Service documentation is subject to change during the beta.

 A [GoogleImportJob](googleimportjob.md) can be run once or scheduled on a recurring basis.

 > [!TIP]